ovh/docs/pages/platform/databases/99_faq/guide.en-ca.md

 ## Objective

-This guide gathers all the frequently asked questions by the customer about the OVHcloud Control Panel.
+This guide gathers all the frequently asked questions by the customer about the Public Cloud Databases.

 ## Overall